 - Around trees, stump, & log areas - Porous wood holds oxygen.

 - Power Plants - because of the constant discharge of oxygenic water.

 - Wind Blown Banks - a constant oxygen source.

-Cover is an extremely important element when it comes to bass fishing.
-A bass, being known mostly as an "Ambush Fish", will use cover and structure such as vegetation, rocks, stumps, trees, falldowns, docks, ledges and holes to dart out after prey.
-A bass really is a lazy-by-nature type of fish and will expend the least amount of energy for the greatest amount of benefit.
-Bass are also known as a territorial fish and will not travel a great amount of distance.
+The cover is an essential element when it comes to bass fishing.
+A bass, being known mainly as an ambush fish, will use cover and structure such as vegetation, rocks, stumps, trees, fall downs, docks, ledges, and holes to dart out after prey.
+A bass is a lazy-by-nature type of fish and will expend the least energy for the greatest benefit.
+Bass are also known as territorial fish and will not travel a significant distance.

-Understanding a bit more about cover and why a bass will usually be found around it should help you "Key-In" when it comes to "Blue Bird Skies" (high pressure periods) and "Overcast or Cloudy Days" (low pressure periods).
+Understanding a bit more about the cover and why a bass will usually be found around it should help you find bass under bluebird skies" (high-pressure periods) and overcast or cloudy days" (low-pressure periods).
 Active, feeding bass will always be in and around cover.

 Until next time.....Take Care & God Bless!